-Last year was the hottest summer on record according to the National Oceanic and Atmospheric Administration (NOAA).
+2017 was the third hottest year on record, according to the National Oceanic and Atmospheric Administration (NOAA).
 With the Old Farmer’s Almanac predicting more of the same this year, your RV is the key to avoiding soaring temperatures.
 Pack up your rig and get ready to roll to the coolest RV destinations to beat summer heat.

 The Pacific Northwest

-Go west, RVer, all the way to the Pacific Ocean where you’ll encounter big trees, desolate black sand beaches and the coolest temperatures in the continental U.S. between June and September.
+Go west, RVer, all the way to the Pacific Ocean where you’ll encounter big trees, desolate beaches, and the coolest temperatures in the continental U.S. between June and September.

-While others are sweltering through July you’ll be donning a jacket and jeans to go hiking in ancient redwood forests and exploring fascinating tidal pools.
+While others are sweltering through July, you’ll be donning a jacket and jeans to go hiking in ancient redwood forests and exploring tide pools.
 Coastal skies can be gray and dreary on Independence Day but if you cherish comfort over heat, you’ll be pleased with the dramatic climate change.
-There are many places to cool your heels at these scenic destinations in California, Oregon and Washington, which are also available to view at www.parkreviews.com
+There are many places to stay cool at these destinations in California, Oregon, and Washington.

 - Northern California: Redwood National and State Parks make great hideaways.

-- Oregon: Cape Blanco or Nehalem Bay are two great coastal options.
+- Oregon: Cape Blanco or Nehalem Bay are two great options.
+Here are fifteen state parks that offer RV camping along the Oregon coast.

 The Colorado Rockies